paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### Exhaustive Random Selections

 If there is a few choices, the player recognises the repeats, and they won't appear random.
 If the same item repeats at once it becomes obvious.
 The solution is to use exhaustive random selection.
-No item returns until all items have had a turn at being displayed.
+Items do not repeat until all items have been returned.

-Exhaustive Random is unnecessary for large sets of values.
-Set a watermark by giving `exhaustiveBelow` a value.
-If the number of choices available is below this value, exhaustive random selection occurs.
-If it is above, pseudo-random selection occurs.
+"Exhaustive Random" is unnecessary for large sets of values.
+Use a watermark by giving `exhaustiveBelow` a value.
+Numbers above the watermark will use  pseudo-random selection.

 #### Selector Choices